-Jamaica has laws and regulations which governs how agriculture and food products are traded.
+Jamaica's laws and regulations govern how agriculture and food products are traded.
 The objective of these regulations is to promote food safety, animal health, the environment as well as property rights.
-These food laws are guided mainly by three major ministries and their agencies.
-These three ministries are: agriculture, health and finance.
+These sets of food laws are guided principally by four ministries and their agencies: Agriculture, Health, Finance, and Industry, Investment and Commerce.